 regimen during the Community Health and Wellness Fair on Saturday, June

-To participate, put all of your medications, both prescription and over-the-counter,
+To participate, put all of your medications, prescription, over-the-counter

-how these medications and supplements might interact or limit effectiveness.
+food supplements, and how these medications and supplements might interact

 To better prepare for the discussion, think about the questions you might

 - What are the long-term affects if I use the medication for an extended